7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-Dissolving condoms in the toilet can result in blockages of both your plumbing system and the wastewater treatment plant.
+Dissolving condoms in the toilet could cause blockages in both your home’s plumbing and the wastewater treatment plant.

-Tampons and sanitary pads are typically advertised to be "flushable, " but flushing them is not likely to cause troubles later on if they mix with other things to create a nasty blockage.
+Tampons and sanitary pads are often marketed to be "flushable, " but flushing them could cause trouble later on when they join with other products and cause a obstruction.

-The flushing of medications should not occur down the toilet because they can contaminate our water sources.
+Medicines should not be flushed into the toilet as they can contaminate our water sources.

 6. Dental floss

-Dental floss is made to be tough, which means it won’t split in water, causing the possibility of clogging your pipes.
+Dental floss is crafted to be sturdy so it won’t break apart in water, leading to the possibility of blockages to your pipes.

 7. Paper towels

-In contrast to toilet paper, the paper towels have a more dense weave, which means they are less likely to break down quickly when they’re wet.
-They can quickly cause blockages.
+Unlike with toilet paper, the paper towels have a more dense weave which helps them to break down quickly when wet, which means they won’t easily blockage.

-The bottom line is that flushing one of these seven things can lead to blocked drains or damaged pipelines within your home’s plumbing system that will result in a significant cost to the homeowner.
-Be aware of the things you flush down the toilet.
+The bottom line is that flushing one of these seven things will eventually lead to blocked drains as well as damaged pipelines within your plumbing system which can result in an unexpected price to you.
+Stay mindful of what you send down the toilet.

 Item | Reason for not Flushing |